karmada-io/website/docs/reference/karmadactl/karmadactl-commands/karmadactl_top_pod.md

   -h, --help                     help for pod
       --karmada-context string   The name of the kubeconfig context to use --kubeconfig string        Path to the kubeconfig file to use for CLI requests.
-  -n, --namespace string         If present, the namespace scope for this CLI request
+  -n, --namespace string         If present, the namespace scope for this CLI request.
       --no-headers               If present, print output without headers.
   -l, --selector string          Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2).
 Matching objects must satisfy all of the specified label constraints.
       --sort-by string           If non-empty, sort pods list using specified field.
 The field can be either 'cpu' or 'memory'.